 In the improved interface, we've making this more obvious and intuitive:

 In Portfolio for Jira, plans use the concept of team members, which are independent from assignees in Jira.
 You'd first assign an issue to a team member in Portfolio for Jira, and when you save this change to Jira, the issue is then assigned to the corresponding assignee in Jira.

 In the improved interface, we're simplifying this task by letting you set the assignee directly in your plan.
 This effectively removes that extra step of assigning the issue to a team member first, then saving the change in Jira as an assignee change.
 One thing to note though — you can now assign an issue to only one assignee in the improved interface.

 Previously, you'd need to use the calculate functionality, to interact with the timeline itself.
 When you calculate your plan, Portfolio would calculate the realistic scheduled start and end dates of the issues, and then create a realistic schedule of the issues.

 By default, target start and target end dates are used when scheduling and auto-scheduling issues in a plan.
-You can choose to use other custom dates (date picker type) to schedule issues, which helps you align your plan with how your teams work.
+You can choose to use due dates and other custom dates (date picker type) to schedule issues, which helps you align your plan with how your teams work.